MrShiny608/MrShiny608/_posts_md/2025-06-03-AdaptPersevereDeliver.md

 I cannot stress how important yoga has been for preventing injury, so much so that it's the only thing that persisted through the 15 months of near inactivity.
 I do it almost every evening - and only partially for fear of my toes being bitten in the night by a disgruntled cat 😾.

 Aside from this, when soreness began to build up in my [soleus](https://www.physio-pedia.com/Soleus) and [piriformis](https://www.physio-pedia.com/Piriformis), I took an additional Thursday and Friday off.
 That four day recovery paid off and the issues haven't returned.

+In addition, I follow some simple tricks help to keep my body from overfitting, lets call them regularisation to keep in with the neural network terminology;

+* **Alternate disciplines** - prevents build up of cumulative load.
+* **Vary equipment** - shown to [reduce injury risk](https://www.runnersworld.com/health-injuries/a20820451/study-backs-rotating-shoes-to-lower-injury-risk/).
+* **Dynamic warmups** - static stretching is [thought to reduce power](https://pubmed.ncbi.nlm.nih.gov/21659901/), but [not stretching isn't advisable](https://pubmed.ncbi.nlm.nih.gov/38735533/), dynamic stretching fills the gap.

 ## Gym 🏋️